 Hi Becky, I agree with Solange asking a staff member or aid to step in when your gone is a great way to get staff engaged.
 I always left trivia books, movies, table games, etc. at the Nurses Station!

 Look at your recreation assessments and consider what items you can leave out unsupervised safely.
 If they like board games, card games, then that is what you could leave out.
 A surveyor will want to see that there is accessibility to items of interest.
-I have out a large connect four game, large checkers rug and checkers, movies, word search and other puzzles, playing cards, dominoes, jigsaw puzzles, adult coloring supplies.
+I have out a large connect four game, large checkers rug and checkers, movies, word search and other puzzles, playing cards, dominoes, jigsaw puzzles, adult coloring supplies. on our dementia care unit we have fewer items out, but the staff have the key to the activity cupboards to get supplies at any time of day.

 What I do is ask for help from some of my high functioning residents.